With this MSN specialization, you can prepare to leverage your knowledge to directly impact healthcare delivery in your organization.

-Upon completing this specialization, graduates will be prepared to:
+Upon completing this specialization, you will be prepared to:

-Employment of medical and health services managers is projected to grow 20% from 2016 to 2026, much faster than the average for all occupations, according to the Bureau of Labor Statistics.2 As the large baby-boom population ages and people remain active later in life, there should be increased demand for healthcare services.
+Employment of medical and health services managers is projected to grow 18% from 2018 to 2028, much faster than the average for all occupations, according to the Bureau of Labor Statistics.3 As the large baby-boom population ages and people remain active later in life, there should be increased demand for healthcare services.

 If you have the right experience and training, Walden’s MSN Nurse Executive program can help position you for roles such as: